P3KI/bendy/README.md

 parser converts the bytes representing an incoming integer into a `&str` after its successful validation.

-*Disclaimer: Further unsafe code may be introduced through the dependency on the `failure` crate.*
+*Disclaimer: Further unsafe code may be introduced through the dependency on the `snafu` crate.*

 ## Contributing